 What is Orthovisc?

-Orthovisc (hyaluronan) is similar to the fluid that surrounds the joints in your body.
+Orthovisc is similar to the fluid that surrounds the joints in your body.
 This fluid acts as a lubricant and shock absorber for the joints.

 Orthovisc is used to treat knee pain caused by osteoarthritis.

 Orthovisc is usually given after other arthritis medications have been tried without success.

-You should not receive Orthovisc if you have a bleeding disorder, certain allergies, or an infection in your knee or in the skin around your knee.
+You should not receive Orthovisc if are allergic to hyaluronate formulations or gram positive bacterial proteins, or have an infection in your knee or in the skin around your knee.

 Before receiving this medicine

 You should not be treated with Orthovisc if you are allergic to hyaluronan, or if you have:

 a bleeding or blood clotting disorder such as hemophilia; or